 \subsection{Data acquisition system and triggers}

 PMT signal waveforms from both the inner detector and the veto layer are digitized and recorded at a 500~MHz sampling rate by 8-bit flash analog-to-digital converters (FADCs).
-We utilize a 25 Hz periodic signal from the kicker magnet which directs proton beam towards the MLF target as a trigger called the ''kicker trigger'' .
-The width of the acquired waveform in this trigger scheme is set to 25~\micro, which thoroughly covers the prompt signal timing window of the IBDs events.
+As a trigger, we utilize a 25 Hz periodic signal from the kicker magnet which directs the proton beam towards the MLF target, called the ``kicker trigger''.
+The width of the acquired waveform in this trigger scheme is set to 25~\micro, which thoroughly covers the prompt signal timing window of the IBD events.
 We mainly used this trigger and data acquisition to obtain the beam-on data for a background estimation within the sterile neutrino search.

 The other trigger, called the ``self trigger'', uses an analog sum of the PMT signals from the inner detector.
-The trigger threshold is set to 80~mV and its efficiency reaches approximately 99\% above 7~MeV.
-The FADCs record 496~ns wide waveforms in the data taking using the self trigger.
-We utilized the self trigger during the beam-off period in order to obtain cosmogenic events and calibration data using a 252-Californium ($^{252}$Cf) neutron source.
+The trigger threshold is set to 80~mV equivalent to 100 p.e. and its efficiency reaches approximately 99\% above 7~MeV.
+The FADCs record 496~ns wide waveforms during the data taking using the self trigger.
+We utilized the self trigger during the beam-off period, in order to obtain cosmogenic events, and when taking calibration data using a 252-Californium ($^{252}$Cf) neutron source.
 A detailed description of the detector and the triggers are given in~\cite{cite:detector, cite:daq}, respectively.